 - Designed as four-year programs for new students entering the field who have not yet taken any college courses.

-- Offered as two-year completion programs for practicing paralegals who are transferring credits from an associate’s degree program they have already completed.
+- Offered as two-year completion programs for students transferring credits from an associate’s degree program they have already completed.

-- Great for practicing paralegals who are interested in specializing in an area of law, advancing in the field, and/or considering moving on to law school.
+- Great for practicing paralegals with associate’s degrees who are interested in specializing in an area of law, advancing in the field, and/or considering moving on to law school.

 Bachelor’s degrees in legal studies may be designed as Bachelor of Science (BS) or Bachelor of Arts (BA) degrees and consist of about four years of full-time study, or two years for those transferring in with associate’s degree.
 They are often referred to as Legal Studies or Paralegal Studies programs, usually with no discernible distinction made between the two titles.